leec94/cissp-notes/2024/domain_notes/1-sec-risk-mgmt.md

           - Act honorably, honestly, justly, responsibly, and legally
           - Provide diligent and competent service to principals
           - Advance and protect the profession
         - ISC2 members are required to report breaches of the code of ethics to ISC2 for investigation
+        - charges of violations of canons 1 or 2 can be brought by anyone, changes of violation 3 may only be brought by a principal with an employer/contractor relationship with the accused, charges of canon 4 permits any certified or licensed professional to subscribes to a code of ethics to bring charges
   - Security Policy
     - policies
       - provide the foundation for a security program